-- Attend a short informational meeting at the co-op (Optional but encouraged!) - Wed March 14 at 12:00pm - Thurs March 15 at 4:30Mon - March 19 at 4:30pm - Candidate packets due March 31, 2018 - Board Perpetuity Committee meets the 1st week of April to discuss slate and recommend to board.
-The committee includes: Brian Wiebe, Board Chair; Phyllis Miller, Board Secretary; Deana Cook, Board Member; Brad Alstrom, General Manager - Board holds special meeting on or about Monday April 9th to discuss and approve the slate.
-The Board will contact you regarding the outcome of its decision. - Election announcement with electronic voting goes live by Thursday April 19, 2018.
-Candidate bios will be online and posted in the store (candidates will not need to stump at the Annual Meeting as in past years). - Voting ends at 6pm on Thursday May 17, 2018 at the Annual Meeting
+- Attend a short informational meeting at the co-op (optional but encouraged!) - Wed April 17 at 12:00pm - o Wed April 17 at 5:00pm - o Fri April 19 at 12:00pm - Candidate packets due April 24, 2018 - Board Perpetuity Committee will meet the last week of April to discuss slate and recommend to board. - Board will holds special meeting on or about April 30th to discuss and approve the slate.
+The Board will contact you regarding the outcome of its decision. - Election announcement with electronic voting is planned to go live by Wed May 8th. - Candidate bios will be online and posted in the store (candidates will not need to stump at the Annual Meeting, but we hope you can be present briefly introduce yourselves). - Voting ends the day of the Annual Meeting, tentatively planned for Tuesday, June 4th, 2019.